 I have no way of knowing whether this meditation process will have any real effect on Daisy but I am confident that it won’t make it any worse and it does provide me with some comfort that I may be doing something positive for her.
 It also helps me to process all the painful feelings I am experiencing. silently, to myself, and not foisting them on Daisy as she approaches the end of her physical time with us.
 She will, of course, live forever in our memories.

-A shoutout and thank you to our great vets:
+A shoutout and thank you to our great vets and our pharmacist: